13 Event studies

 select(-ret_can)

 From Table 2, Zhang (2007) appears to calculate the daily standard deviation of returns at about 1.2%.
 The exact basis for this calculation is unclear, but similar analyses are “estimated using daily return data in the 100 days prior to December 28, 2001” (Zhang, 2007, p.
-88), so we calculate the daily volatility on this basis using the following calculation, which yields the value 1.28%
+88).
+So we calculate the daily volatility on this basis using the following calculation, which yields the value 1.28%.

 sd_ret <-